EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe-latest.md

 ## Error Message Format {#err-format}

 This section defines a message format for an EDHOC error message, used during the protocol.
-This is an error on EDHOC level and is independent of the transport layer used.
+This is an error on EDHOC level and is independent of the lower layers used.
 An advantage of using such a construction is to avoid issues created by usage of cross protocol proxies (e.g. UDP to TCP).

 error SHALL be a CBOR array as defined below